Galaxy Tab A 80 Case 2019 Heavy Duty Rugged FullBody Hybrid Shockproof Drop Protection Cover with Kickstand for Samsung Galaxy Tab A 80 2019 Model. | Better Homes & Gardens

 Advertisement

 Best Quality Guranteed.
 Designed For Samsung Galaxy Tab A 8.0 SM-T290 / T295 2019 Release Only.
-NOTE: Not fit Other Galaxy Tab A 8.0 Model Not fit galaxy tab a 8.0 SM- T387.
+NOTE: Not fit Other Galaxy Tab A 8.0 Model.
 This case without built in screen protector.
 Rugged: Advanced 3 layer designed case combined of polycarbonate hard shell and flexible Silicone withstands accidental drop, bump and shock.
 Convenient: This kickstand allows you to enjoy your tablet without holding it by hand, even when you do some housework, you can still enjoy your favorite video.
 Simple: All jacks, ports and buttons are accessible without removing case.
 Friendly: flexible Silica gel, sturdy and Easy To Carry = Absolutely Kids Friendly.